Jargon Busting: Shared Ownership

-Jargon Busting: Shared Ownership in 30 seconds or less
+Shared Ownership explained in 30 seconds

-Shared Ownership – also known as part buy, part rent – allows buyers to purchase a share of a home, paying a mortgage on the share they own and rent on the remainder to a housing association.
+Shared Ownership, also known as part-buy part-rent – allows buyers to purchase a share of a home, paying a mortgage on the share they own and rent on the remainder to a housing association.
 The scheme is great for those who are looking to buy but can’t quite afford to purchase a home on the open market.

 With Shared Ownership, the purchaser only needs to get a mortgage for the share they own (not the full amount of the property) meaning that the amount of money required for a deposit is usually much lower compared to purchasing outright.